 Project Vortex - an international not-for-profit collective of artists, designers and architects actively focusing on the global problem of plastic pollution through our work

-Land Report Collective - a group artists in Wyoming, Tennessee, and Texas who create and exhibit artworks together as they deal with landscape in fundamental ways and as a foundational reference point
+Land Report Collective - a group artists in Georgia, New Mexico, Oklahoma, Tennessee, and Wyoming who create and exhibit artworks together as they deal with landscape in fundamental ways and as a foundational reference point

 TLC Art Collective - three women who combine their individual work as a muralist, a sculptor, and a landscape architect to collaboratively design and create public art that is intrinsically community-focused